Abdulhusein M. Thariani

 Abdulhusein Meheraly Thariani (3 April 1905 – 30 December 1972) was a member of the first generation of formally trained architects in Pakistan.
 Amongst his most prominent works is the Baitul Mukarram (National Mosque of Bangladesh) in Dhaka, Bangladesh.
-His works can be seen in three cities in three countries: Mumbai, India; Karachi, Pakistan; and Dhaka, Bangladesh.

 Background

 Thariani was born in 1905 in Bombay in British India (now Mumbai, India) as the only child of Fatimabai and Meheraly Thariani.
 He attended the J. J. School of Art's Architecture department.
 He was married to Gulshan; amongst his children are the Pakistani architects Saleem Thariani and Azad Thariani.
 His grandson Kumail is also an architect.
 His daughter Sabira Merchant is an actress and etiquette trainer in India.

 Career

 His career spanned almost four decades from 1929 to the late 1960s.
 In the 1950s, he along with 10 other practising architects including two foreigners; M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, R. S. Rustomji, H. H. Khan, Mehdi Ali Mirza, Zahiruddn Khawaja, Bloomfield and Peter Powell, formed the Institute of Architects, Pakistan.